Recycling Drop-Off Center Hours: MONDAY - SATURDAY 7:00 AM - 3:30 PM

 Keep recycling!
 The more we recycle, the more grant money the Borough is entitled to!

 May be dropped off at the Public Works Recycling Center.
 For used motor oil, deposit as indicated on the "Oil Igloo".
 Place used automobile batteries as indicated at the Public Works Recycling facility.

 Used Motor Oil, Antifreeze and Automobile batteries may also be brought to the Monmouth County Household Hazardous Waste Facility.
 You must make an appointment by calling 732-683-8686.
 There is no charge for drop off, five gallon maximum on waste oil and antifreeze.

 DO NOT PLACE BATTERIES OR OIL AT YOUR CURB, AS IT WILL NOT BE COLLECTED

 You may place your household batteries (A, AA, AAA, C, D and 9-volt) in the garbage.
 Rechargable Battery Recycling Corporation (RBRC) will accept batteries in special collection boxes provided at Borough Hall, Public Works, the Library and numerous retail outlets.
-Visit www.rbrc.org for a comprehensive listing.
+Visit www.call2recycle.org for more information.